artifact-project/perf-tools/balancer/README.md

 #### Bits

  - `F_NO_ARGS` — ignore arguments for boost performance a debounced function
- - `F_IMPORTANT` — even if the task is too heavy, it will not be moved to the idle-mode and will continue to run per frame
+ - `F_IMPORTANT` — even if the task is too heavy, it will not be moved to the [idle-process](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) and will continue to run per frame

 ---